Enovale/matrix-url-previewer-bot/Readme.md

 # Matrix-URL-Previewer-Bot

-A matrix bot that serves URL previews from a trusted homeserver to the whole room.
+A matrix bot that serves URL previews from a trusted server to the whole room.

 ## To website owners